Why do we need consensus in blockchain?

 Proof of Work (PoW)

-Explanation of Proof-of-Work mechanism is in its name.
+Explanation of the Proof-of-Work mechanism is in its name.
 In order to participate in transaction validation, you should publicly proof that you did certain work.
 This rule prevents an attack on the system when an adversary creates fake voters.
 The more work you’ve done — the more chances you have to propose the next block (and obtain the reward).
 But, it’s important to note, that it’s only the chances, but not a general rule.

 If you have one lottery ticket and your friend — 10, it doesn’t mean that you’re doomed to defeat.